amanmprojects/image-studio-4/README.md

 ### 5. Configure AWS

 **S3 Bucket**: Create an S3 bucket and ensure your IAM user has `PutObject` and `GetObject` permissions.

-**Bedrock**: Enable the following models in the [Bedrock Console](https://console.aws.amazon.com/bedrock/):
-- Amazon Titan Image Generator G1
-- Amazon Nova Canvas
+Ensure CORS is configured for your app domain if serving thumbnails directly.

+### 6. Configure Google Vertex AI

+Ensure the Vertex AI API is enabled in your Google Cloud Project.
+If using a service account, grant it the "Vertex AI User" role.

 ## Development